Jerick-1380/A-Ramble-about-the-Undergraduate-Computational-Finance-Courses-at-CMU/README.md

 Here's kind of an idea of what it looks like: Let's say there is a bank with a 20% annual interest rate.
 In other words, if I invest 100 dollars in the bank today, I will have 120 dollars in a year.
 A stock is also being sold for 200 dollars today.
 You can basically think of a stock as an object whose value changes every year.

 You and your friend Jerick agree on a trade.
 You will pay Jerick 2 stocks in 1 year and 3 stocks in 2 years.
 In return, Jerick will pay you $K$ dollars in 3 years.
-How much should $K$ be such that neither is 'exploting the other'?
+How much should $K$ be such that neither is 'exploiting the other'?

 In order to solve such a problem, we use the concept of replication.
 Basically, what can we do right now such that we have what we need to pay at the later times?
 So Jerick needs to pay $K$ dollars in 3 years.
 That means that if Jerick invests $K/1.2$ dollars in the bank in 2 years, it will grow to $K$ dollars in 3 years.
 Hence, Jerick just invests $K/1.2^3$ right now, and he will have $K$ dollars to pay you in 3 years.